fluidex/fluidex.github.io/content/posts/zkrollup-intro1/index.en.md

 2. Prover Cluster: To do immense cryptographic calculations to generate ZK-SNARK proof for each L2 Block.
 Usually a large-scale cluster is required, which consumes more than 99% of the computing resources in the system.
 3. State Manager: To maintain the complete merkle tree.
 For each transaction, it updates the merkle tree and provides necessary data for Prover Cluster (e.g., merkle proof).
 4. Other Business Modules: like a L2 browser.
 Besides, each Rollup system has their own specialized business modules.
-For example, Fluidex has a [order matching engine](https://github.com/Fluidex/dingir-exchange), which generates matched transactions from users' orders, then sends them to the State Manager.
+For example, FluiDex has a [order matching engine](https://github.com/fluidex/dingir-exchange), which generates matched transactions from users' orders, then sends them to the State Manager.

 ## TPS limit of ZK-Rollup